hassancs91/SimplerLLM/Documentation/docs/LLM Interaction/Consistent JSON from any LLM.md

 sidebar_position: 3
 ---

-# JSON-Structured Responses with LLMs
+# Consistent JSON with LLMs

 This section introduces how SimplerLLM helps ensure a consistent JSON-structured response from LLMs.
 This functionality is useful when integrating LLM outputs into your software, where maintaining a stable JSON format is important for processing or automation.